 It also has ECG monitor, GPS tracking, impressive heart rate monitoring, and lots more.

 Don't need that always-on display we've mentioned above?
 The Apple Watch 4 doesn't come with that, and it's far cheaper than the Apple Watch 5.
 So you may prefer to get this version instead and save a bit of money.

 It also comes in both 40mm and 44mm variants, plus a lot of the features are similar such as the excellent heart rate tracking and the larger display than you'll find on older Apple Watches.

 The most exciting tech here is the fact that there's an ECG feature within the heart rate tracker.
 It can test your heart to see if you're at a high risk of atrial fibrillation, which will allow you to seek help earlier if your health is in danger.
-This is found on the Apple Watch 5 too, but not older models.
+This is found on the Apple Watch 5 and up too, but not older models.

 Read the full Apple Watch 4 review

 The Apple Watch 3 (or Apple Watch Series 3, if you're picky) was once the very best smartwatch, but it has since been bumped down by the Apple Watch 4, 5, 6, and 7, as well as the SE.
 That said, it's still a great device, especially as it's now cheaper than ever.